How to Configure the Shipping Rates in WooCommerce Multi-Carrier Shipping Plugin

 Setting up Flat Rate for a particular product category

-In the Multi-Carrier shipping plugin, the shop owner can easily set up Flat rate for certain products.
+In the Multi-Carrier shipping plugin, the shop owner can easily set up a Flat-rate for certain products.
 You just need to define the correct shipping class of the items in the Rule Table.
 In the image shown below, you would find that you can define the Flat rate under the Cost Shipping Section option.

 Consider the following image that shows the Cart page containing two products.